-The thing that was memorable about this project was the design process - it was a true collaboration between the architect and myself.
-For the schematic design of the timber structure, I had a design session with the architect.
-They built a balsawood models of the frame and we sat around the conference room table, hacking up the models with X-Acto knives, and gluing the timbers into different configurations until we eventually arrived at a timber configuration that the architect thought looked really cool and also happened to be structural sound.
-Those two objectives never seem to coincide on a project.
+The Winchendon School was a true collaboration between the architect and engineer.
+We had a design session with the architect.
+They had built a balsawood model of the frame and we sat around the conference room table, hacking up the model with X-Acto knives, and gluing the timbers into different configurations until we eventually arrived at a timber configuration that the architect thought looked

-Timber - Vermont Timber Frame
+Timber framer - Vermont Timber Frames